- 10,000 Miles: Quantum Leap and YDance

 - William Yang

 During April I went to see William Yang’s Blood Links, a solo show in which Yang, well-known photographer, delivered a monologue, accompanied by projections showing his extended family, in a moving search to understand his Chinese-Australian identity.
 While his dance photographs did not appear in this show (understandably), I was reminded of the work he did with Jim Sharman for the Adelaide Festival in 1982 when he photographed Pina Bausch.
 I recall with pleasure the small exhibition of this work that was displayed as part of Sydney’s now defunct festival, Spring Dance, in 2011.
-I also found a YouTube link in which Yang discusses his work with Bausch and that beautiful exhibition.
+Yang discusses his work with Bausch and that beautiful exhibition in thelink below.

 - Press for April